RxLaboratory/Ramses/src-docs/docs/index.md

 ### ▹ (Very) Easy-to-use

-A tool like *Ramses* is here to help, not to give you a headake.
+A tool like *Ramses* is here to help, not to give you a headache.

 All user interface components have been carefully crafted to be beautiful, but most of all to be **intuitive and practical**.
 Everything has to be clear, precise, and meaningful.